Skip to Content

 You can see how blotchy it looks and in some areas runny.
 I didn’t expect it to look good, but I’m almost embarrassed to show you these.

-You can see around the outlet and the window where the paint didn’t adhere well and created a splotchy finish.
+You can see around the outlet covers and the window where the paint didn’t adhere well and created a splotchy finish.

 When you see these areas that didn’t spray evenly, my best guess is that that is an area I didn’t clean well with the alcohol.
 Ugh.
-My bad.
+I could be wrong because I thought I cleaned it well enough, but maybe not.

-Homax Tough as Tile Spray kit thoughts
+Homax Tough as Tile Spray kit

 The spray paint will probably leave a more even finish than the paint product, but the odor (and probably toxicity) was overwhelming.
 Because our kitchen is in the middle of our house, I had no way of “sectioning” it off to let the fumes die down.